lsegal/yard/docs/Parser.md

 The parser component of YARD is the first component in the data processing pipeline that runs before any handling is done on the source.
-The parser is meant to translate the source into a set of statements that can be understood by the {file:HANDLERS.markdown Handlers}
+The parser is meant to translate the source into a set of statements that can be understood by the {file:Handlers.md Handlers}
 that run immediately afterwards.

 The important classes are described in the class diagram of the entire parser